 Under Kepler, 44 athletes have posted 91 NCAA Outdoor preliminary qualifying marks, and 10 athletes have advanced to the NCAA Outdoor Championships.
 Utah has set 18 outdoor and 15 indoor school records since 2006.

 In cross country, the Utes qualified for the NCAA Championships as a team for the first time in their history in 2015 and repeated the feat in 2016.
-The Utes finished 20th as a team in 2016, improving six spots from the previous year’s finish.
-Utah was ranked as high as 17th in the nation—the highest mark in school history—over the last three years.
+The Utes finished 20th as a team in 2016, improving six spots from the previous year's finish.
+Utah has appeared in the national polls in each of the last four year and has been ranked as high as 17th in the nation—the highest mark in school history.
 Kepler has had athletes qualify individually for the NCAA cross country championship six times.
-Murphy’s eighth-place finish at the 2017 championships is the best finish for a Utah runner.
-The Utes have had 10 runners combine for 17 all-region honors while four runners have earned six All-Pac-12 accolades.
+Murphy's eighth-place finish at the 2017 championships is the best finish for a Utah runner.
+The Utes have had 10 runners combine for 18 all-region honors while four runners have earned six All-Pac-12 accolades.

 Kepler is in his 21th year coaching at the NCAA Division I level.
 Prior to coming to Utah, Kepler served as Northern Iowa's head men's and women's cross country coach and assistant track and field coach for two seasons.
 He was on staff at UNI for a total of seven years, serving as an assistant cross country coach for five years prior to being named head coach in 2003.